-.
-On signal from the fireguard to halt refuelling, closes the 1.On signal from the pilot to halt refuelling, signals this immediately to the HLO and connector valve on the fuel hose. heliguard .
-The fuel hose with 2.
-Remains in position until the HLO is in place to take earthing is disconnected, and the hose is rolled up over deck security. on the reel.
-3. Disconnects the earth cable and rolls it onto its reel. refuelling, closes the connector valve on the fuel hose.
-The fuel hose with earthing is disconnected, and the hose is rolled up
+HLO HELIGUARD FIREGUARD 1.
+On signal from fireguard, halts refuelling 1.
+On signal from the 1.On signal from the pilot to from the cabinet. fireguard to halt halt refuelling, signals this refuelling, closes the immediately to the HLO and 2.
+Takes new fuel sample. connector valve on the heliguard This is checked by the HLO and pilot. fuel hose.
+The pilot signs the fuel log.
+2. Remains in position until 2.
+The fuel hose with the HLO is in place to take 3.
+Goes up to the helideck, stands beside earthing is disconnected, over deck security. the fireguard and takes over security of and the hose is rolled up the helideck from them. on the reel.
+3. Disconnects the earth cable and rolls it onto its reel.
+4. When the heliguard is ready, signals to the fireguard that boarding can begin.